 I’m not here to tell anyone that the Yanks and the Brits must be re-cast in our histories in the role of ‘real’ or ‘first’ Nazis, or any such nonsense.
 (If that’s how you feel you have to understand me, reader, please just move on.
 Not sure we can have a conversation.)
 I am here to affirm what should be entirely beyond controversy, that it’s time to put to bed for good the crude heroes-and-villains mythologizing of the twentieth century that my and my parents’ generations learned, as Cold War kids, in lieu of a meaningful account of our own situation.

 The story Israel tells of itself, together with its version of the liberty-secured claims and declarations of the self-identifying liberal democracies, noted above, has of course also theme and structure in common with the stories of other states born from pasts under pre-1945 modern-era imperial subjection — a modern national-consciousness and independence myth, in short.
 That any such new or re-emerging previously-subject or -dispersed national or nationhood-seeking groups should, in weaving the stories of their own independence, be wed to the persisting pre-1945 colonizing powers’ schemes to retain status and holdings is grotesque, appalling.
 It is nowhere more so, surely, than in the case of the Jewish nation, given what 1945 means — what in some way no one better than a descendant of Europe’s ancient, now former Jewish population can know 1945 means.
-It’s hard to think of anything more appalling about our moment in world history than the tiny nation formed of refuge-seekers from Holocaust-stamped, Holocaust-exposed Europe serving, subsequently, as emblem and vehicle of the pre-1945 colonizing powers’ perpetuation in dominance (while it lasts).
+It’s hard to think of anything more appalling about our moment in world history than the tiny nation formed, in significant part, of refuge-seekers from Holocaust-stamped, Holocaust-exposed Europe serving subsequently as emblem and vehicle of the pre-1945 colonizing powers’ perpetuation in dominance (while it lasts).
 Maybe insanity’s the wrong word, I don’t know.
 I can’t think of a good alternative for the moment.

 The God-forsaken period can hardly be said to be past.
 1945 — the bomb, the stripping bare, the flip — is a very short while ago in reality.